Customize

 States

-• Default: Card with squircle shape and subtle shadow
+• Default: Pill-shaped card with subtle shadow

 • Hover: Background highlight, icon brightens